giacomo-gcad/carbon/bgb_processing/ReadMe.md

 Each of the output maps obtained from each of the steps above described has been reclassed using a different order of magnitude (from units up to millions).
 Therefore, the six layers can be summed up without risks of mixing classes.
 The resulting value of each pixel will be an unique numeric code where each digit refers to a class of the corresponding dataset.
-For example, value **1123102** ccan be decoded as:
+For example, value **1123102** can be decoded as:
 Tropical rainforest (**1100000**), Americas (**20000**), Needleleaf (**3000**), Natural (**100**), without Quercus (**0**), with AGB values in range 75-125 (**2**).

-The sum of the six layers is performed by the script rcl_cross.sh.
+The sum of the six layers is performed by the script [rcl_cross.sh](https://github.com/giacomo-gcad/carbon/blob/master/bgb_processing/rcl_cross/rcl_cross.sh).

 [Statistics](https://github.com/giacomo-gcad/carbon/tree/master/bgb_processing/rcl_cross/output_data/rcl_cross_stats.csv) on the resulting output are calculated with r.stats in order to get the full list of effectively existing combinations of classes.
 The csv  file with statistics is written in output and used as input in the template spreadsheet **[lut_rcoeffs.ods](https://github.com/giacomo-gcad/carbon/tree/master/bgb_processing/rcl_cross)**.
 The following steps have to be manually done: